andrewjsmith00/notes/Machine Learning/PyTorch/Tensors.md

 You can convert a NumPy array to a PyTorch Tensor using the `torch.tensor` method.

 ## Tensors and Gradients
-Tensors have built-in gradient calculation and tracking, so you just need to convert data into tensors and perform computations using the tensor moethods and functions provided by PyTorch.
+Tensors have built-in gradient calculation and tracking, so you just need to convert data into tensors and perform computations using the tensor moethods and functions provided by [[Python/ML Frameworks/PyTorch/PyTorch|PyTorch]].

 By calling the `tensor.backward` function, PyTorch calculates the derivative of the variable with respect to any variable the computation graph has.